bareos/bareos/docs/manuals/source/IntroductionAndTutorial/WhatIsBareos.rst

 python-bareos                        Backup Archiving REcovery Open Sourced - Python module
 ==================================== =========================================================================

 Not all packages (especially optional backends and plugins) are available on all platforms.
-For details, see :ref:`section-packages`.

 Additionally, packages containing debug information are available.
 These are named differently depending on the distribution (**bareos-debuginfo** or **bareos-dbg** or ...).